Clotario Blest: From divinity school dropout to union leader (1921–1938)

 In 1921 when Blest returned to Santiago his mother was school director, his sister Leopoldina studied in Escuela Normalista, and his brother Fernando continued a military career.
 Given his family's economic problems, Blest decided to work instead of studying at university.
 It was in this period that Blest learned about Luis Emilio Recabarren whose talks and conferences he followed.
 Blest was influenced by the ideas of Recabarren whom he referred to as “the greatest and most genuine representative of the Chilean working class and of the people of Chile”.

 Blest begun to be engaged in social causes in the 1920s.
 During this time he joined the study circle called El Surco which was directed by the priest Guillermo Viviani Contreras.
 The objective of El Surco was to fight for legislation that was favourable to the working class, promoting in the way the formation of labour unions.
 Blest did also join the political party Partido Popular that was created by Bartolomé Palacios Silva.
 It was in El Sindicalista, the newspaper of Partido Popular, that Blest wrote his first articles.
 Another organization in which Blest participated was La casa del pueblo directed by Viviani which sought to advocate syndicalism and some social Christian teachings.
 After years of work in "La casa del pueblo" Blest entered in conflict with the directive of the organization and left for good La casa del pueblo.
 The conflict had been about Blest's naming of the organization's chapel "Jesús obrero" (lit. "labourer Jesus") and the directive rejecting the name.
 Blest worked as salesman of castor oil, lawyer assistant and in a drug store before entering to work in Servicio de Tesorerías (Government Treasury).
 During his first years as a civil servant he also found time to study law, philosophy and chemistry.

 Union movement (1938–1961)

 From 1922 onwards Blest was a civil servant at Tesorería General de la República.
 In 1929 he was named Tesorero Comunal of Providencia and in 1934 Tesorero Comunal of San Antonio.
 In the latter city Blest founded a night school for workers and a society for the protection of animals.
-When he returned to Santiago from San Antonio he helpted to found the association of public servants.
+When he returned to Santiago from San Antonio he helped to found the association of public servants.
 The law did however not permit for the formation of trade unions so Blest decided to found a sports association in 1938 which was named Asociación Deportiva de Instituciones Públicas (ADIP).
 It was from this group that the Agrupación Nacional de Empleados Fiscales (ANEF), was created in 1943.
 Blest was elected president of ANEF and held this position for 15 years.